metal3-io/cluster-api-provider-metal3/README.md

 ### integration tests

-- **/test-ubuntu-integration-e2e-main** runs integration e2e tests with CAPM3 API version v1beta1 and branch main on Ubuntu
+- **/test-ubuntu-e2e-integration-main** runs integration e2e tests with CAPM3 API version v1beta1 and branch main on Ubuntu
-- **/test-centos-integration-e2e-main** runs integration e2e tests with CAPM3 API version v1beta1 and branch main on CentOS
+- **/test-centos-e2e-integration-main** runs integration e2e tests with CAPM3 API version v1beta1 and branch main on CentOS

 ### Feature tests

 On main branch:

-- **/test-ubuntu-e2e-main** runs feature e2e tests with CAPM3 API version v1beta1 and branch main on Ubuntu
+- **/test-ubuntu-e2e-feature-main** runs e2e feature tests with CAPM3 API version v1beta1 and branch main on Ubuntu
-- **/test-centos-e2e-main** runs feature e2e tests with CAPM3 API version v1beta1 and branch main on CentOS
+- **/test-centos-e2e-feature-main** runs e2e feature tests with CAPM3 API version v1beta1 and branch main on CentOS

-Or use parallel for faster tests.
+Or use parallel prefix `parallel-` for faster tests.
 Note that these tests run in multiple VMs by creating an independent VM for each test spec:

-- **/test-ubuntu-e2e-parallel-main** runs feature e2e parallel tests with CAPM3 API version v1beta1 and branch main on Ubuntu
+- **/parallel-test-ubuntu-e2e-feature-main** runs e2e feature tests in parallel with CAPM3 API version v1beta1 and branch main on Ubuntu
-- **/test-centos-e2e-parallel-main** runs feature e2e parallel tests with CAPM3 API version v1beta1 and branch main on CentOS
+- **/parallel-test-centos-e2e-feature-main** runs e2e feature tests in parallel with CAPM3 API version v1beta1 and branch main on CentOS

 Release-1.3 branch:

-- **/test-ubuntu-e2e-release-1-3** runs feature e2e tests with CAPM3 API version v1beta1 and branch release-1.3 on Ubuntu
+- **/test-ubuntu-e2e-feature-release-1-3** runs e2e feature tests with CAPM3 API version v1beta1 and branch release-1.3 on Ubuntu
-- **/test-centos-e2e-release-1-3** runs feature e2e tests with CAPM3 API version v1beta1 and branch release-1.3 on CentOS
+- **/test-centos-e2e-feature-release-1-3** runs e2e feature tests with CAPM3 API version v1beta1 and branch release-1.3 on CentOS

 Release-1.2 branch:

-- **/test-ubuntu-e2e-release-1-2** runs feature e2e tests with CAPM3 API version v1beta1 and branch release-1.2 on Ubuntu
+- **/test-ubuntu-e2e-feature-release-1-2** runs e2e feature tests with CAPM3 API version v1beta1 and branch release-1.2 on Ubuntu
-- **/test-centos-e2e-release-1-2** runs feature e2e tests with CAPM3 API version v1beta1 and branch release-1.2 on CentOS
+- **/test-centos-e2e-feature-release-1-2** runs e2e feature tests with CAPM3 API version v1beta1 and branch release-1.2 on CentOS

 Release-1.1 branch:

-- **/test-ubuntu-e2e-release-1-1** runs e2e tests with CAPM3 API version v1beta1 and branch release-1.1 on Ubuntu
+- **/test-ubuntu-e2e-feature-release-1-1** runs e2e tests with CAPM3 API version v1beta1 and branch release-1.1 on Ubuntu
-- **/test-centos-e2e-release-1-1** runs e2e tests with CAPM3 API version v1beta1 and branch release-1.1 on CentOS
+- **/test-centos-e2e-feature-release-1-1** runs e2e tests with CAPM3 API version v1beta1 and branch release-1.1 on CentOS

 ### Upgrade tests

-- **/test-upgrade-e2e-main** runs e2e upgrade tests from CAPM3 API version v1alpha5/branch release-0.5 to CAPM3 API version v1beta1/branch main on Ubuntu
+- **/test-e2e-upgrade-main** runs e2e upgrade tests from CAPM3 API version v1alpha5/branch release-0.5 to CAPM3 API version v1beta1/branch main on Ubuntu

 ### Keep VM

 After the e2e test is completed, Jenkins executes another script to clean up the environment first and then deletes the VM.
 However, sometimes it may be desirable to keep the VM for debugging purposes.
-To avoid clean up and deletion operations, there are separate triggers phrases as below:
+To avoid clean up and deletion operations, use `keep-` prefix e.g:

-- **/keep-test-ubuntu-e2e-main** run keep e2e tests with CAPM3 API version v1beta1 and branch main on Ubuntu
+- **/keep-test-ubuntu-e2e-integration-main** run keep e2e tests with CAPM3 API version v1beta1 and branch main on Ubuntu

-- **/keep-test-centos-e2e-main** run keep e2e tests with CAPM3 API version v1beta1 and branch main on CentOS
-- **/keep-test-ubuntu-e2e-release-1-3** run keep e2e tests with CAPM3 API version v1beta1 and branch release-1.3 on Ubuntu
-- **/keep-test-centos-e2e-release-1-3** run keep e2e tests with CAPM3 API version v1beta1 and branch release-1.3 on CentOS
-- **/keep-test-ubuntu-e2e-release-1-2** run keep e2e tests with CAPM3 API version v1beta1 and branch release-1.2 on Ubuntu
-- **/keep-test-centos-e2e-release-1-2** run keep e2e tests with CAPM3 API version v1beta1 and branch release-1.2 on CentOS
-- **/keep-test-ubuntu-e2e-release-1-1** run keep e2e tests with CAPM3 API version v1beta1 and branch release-1.1 on Ubuntu
-- **/keep-test-centos-e2e-release-1-1** run keep e2e tests with CAPM3 API version v1beta1 and branch release-1.1 on CentOS
-- **/keep-test-upgrade-e2e-main** runs keep e2e upgrade tests from CAPM3 API version v1alpha5/branch release-0.5 to CAPM3 API version v1beta1/branch main on Ubuntu
+Note:

+- Triggers follow the pattern: `/[keep-|parallel-]test-<os>-e2e-<type>-<branch>`
-Note: Test VM created with these phrases will not be kept forever but deleted after 24 hours.
+- Test VM created with `keep-` prefix will not be kept forever but deleted after 24 hours.

 More info about e2e test can be found [here](docs/e2e-test.md)